 Sam holds both an MLIS degree and an MA in English Literature from the University of Rhode Island.
-He received the Beatrice S. Demers Fellowship to study at L’Université de Rennes 2, in France, and has interned with Grub Street (Boston), The Ocean State Review, and Barrow Street Press.
-Sam is currently a reviewer for the Journal of Creative Writing Studies and a Library Advisory Board member for Rowman & Littlefield.
+He received the Beatrice S. Demers Fellowship to study at L’Université de Rennes 2, in France, and has interned with Grub Street (Boston) and Barrow Street Press.
+Sam is currently a reviewer for the Journal of Creative Writing Studies, a Library Advisory Board member for Rowman & Littlefield, and the fiction editor at the Ocean State Review.
 He works as the Head of Information Services at Providence Public Library and teaches writing at Bryant University.